 Our mission of Live, Learn, Lead encourages students to become people who endeavor to live lives of meaning and continuous learning.
 These are precisely the qualities that universities and dynamic employers are seeking in their future students and employees; by focusing on our mission, YIS is preparing students for their futures from the early years onward.

-Each year, over ninety percent of our graduates enter institutions of higher learning directly, matriculating to colleges and universities in the United States, United Kingdom, Canada, Australia, Japan, the Netherlands, and other countries.
-The other ten percent typically choose to take a gap year.
+Each year, over ninety to ninety-five percent of our graduates enter institutions of higher learning directly, matriculating to colleges and universities in the United States, United Kingdom, Canada, Australia, Japan, the Netherlands, and other countries.
+The other five to ten percent typically choose to take a gap year.